JThomas404/automated-billing-csv-to-aurora-serverless/README.md

 ---

-## Tasks and Implementation Steps
+## Tasks and IaC Implementation Steps

 ### 1. Lambda Code in Python

 - Converts billing amounts to USD
 - Retrieves DB credentials from Secrets Manager
-- Inserts rows using parameterised SQL with the RDS Data API
+- Inserts rows using parameterised SQL

 ### 2. Set Up IAM Role

 Grants the Lambda function access to:

 - Read from S3
-- Write to Aurora via RDS Data API
+- Write to Aurora
 - Read from Secrets Manager

 ```hcl